 Figure 4.
-The proposed Master Powerline System (MPS).
+The proposed master powerline system (MPS).

-Pulse Oximetry
+Pulse oximetry

-The operating principle of pulse oximetry is the spectrophotometry.
-In fact, the pulse oximeter is a small spectrophotometer in which the source, positioned on one arm of the clamp, emits light radiation at two wavelengths, in the red and infrared fields: 660 nm and 940 nm.
-The red and infrared beams pass through the finger, crossing all the tissues and structures that compose it, up to the detector placed at the other arm of the clamp.
-During this phase, the light beams are absorbed by the oxygen-bound hemoglobin (oxyhemoglobin or HbO2) and by unbound hemoglobin (Hb).
-More in detail, oxyhemoglobin absorbs above all in the infrared light, while the unbound hemoglobin absorbs above all in the red light.
+The operating principle of pulse oximetry is that of spectrophotometry.
+In fact, the pulse oximeter is a small spectrophotometer in which the source, positioned on one arm of the clamp, emits light radiation at two wavelengths, in the red and infrared fields, at 660 nm and 940 nm, respectively.
+The red and infrared beams pass through the finger and all its tissues and structures up to the detector placed at the other arm of the clamp.
+During this phase, the light beams are absorbed by the oxygen-bound haemoglobin (oxyhaemoglobin or HbO2) and the unbound haemoglobin (Hb).
+The oxyhaemoglobin is primarily absorbed in infrared light, while the unbound haemoglobin is mainly absorbed in red light.

-The pulse oximeter is able to evaluate oxygen saturation through the changing absorbance at each of the wavelengths.
-Due to the operating principle on which pulse oximetry is based, it is very important that the probe is positioned on an area where: i) there is a superficial circulation and ii) the light radiation can reach the pulse oximeter detector positioned on the opposite side of the light beam source.
+The pulse oximeter is able to evaluate oxygen saturation levels through the changing absorbance at each of the wavelengths.
+Due to the operating principle on which pulse oximetry is based, it is very important that the probe is positioned on an area where i) there is a superficial circulation and ii) the light radiation can reach the pulse oximeter detector positioned on the opposite side of the light beam source.

-The pulse oximeter provides the oxygen saturation values in percentage of hemoglobin linked to the latter:
+The pulse oximeter provides the oxygen saturation values as a percentage of haemoglobin linked to the latter:

-Values between 95% and 100%, generally, are considered normal; although a 100% oxygen saturation value may indicate the presence of hyperventilation.
+Values between 95% and 100% are generally considered normal, although a 100% oxygen saturation value may indicate the presence of hyperventilation.

-Values between 90% and 95%, on the other hand, are associated with a live hypo-oxygenation.
+Values between 90% and 95%, however, are associated with a live hypo-oxygenation.

-Values below 90%, finally, indicate the presence of a hypoxemia for which it will be necessary to perform more in-depth analyses such as blood gas analysis.
+Values below 90% indicate the presence of hypoxaemia, for which it is necessary to perform more in-depth analyses, such as a blood gas analysis.

-Although pulse oximetry is widely used, it still has limits and does not allow a correct detection of oxygen saturation if the patient is in certain conditions, pathological or not.
-In fact, if the patient has vasoconstriction, anemias or methylene blue disease, there is an alteration of the oxygen saturation measurement, as in the case where the patient has colored nails varnish or has voluntary or involuntary movements during the measurement.
+Although pulse oximetry is widely used, it still has limits and does not allow for the accurate detection of oxygen saturation if the patient has certain conditions, pathological or not.
+In fact, if the patient has vasoconstriction, anaemia or methylene blue disease, the oxygen saturation measurement is altered, which is also the case if the patient is wearing coloured nail varnish or has voluntary or involuntary movements during the measurement.

-Finally, it should be noted that pulse oximetry is able to determine the percentage of bound hemoglobin but does not discriminate with which type of gas is bound.
-Under normal conditions, the hemoglobin is bound to oxygen, therefore, when performing the pulse oximetry, it is assumed that the bound hemoglobin is oxyhemoglobin, therefore that it transports oxygen.
+Finally, it should be noted that pulse oximetry is able to determine the percentage of bound haemoglobin but does not discriminate which type of gas it is bound to.
+Under normal conditions, the haemoglobin is bound to oxygen.
+When performing the pulse oximetry, it is therefore assumed that the bound haemoglobin is oxyhaemoglobin, which transports oxygen.

-In this research activity, a low cost and low power sensor [9] based on the Pulse Oximetry 8000AA was used in conjunction with the Nonin OEM III module, to acquire data and send it to the processing unit built by Raspberry Pi 3 (see Figure 3).
+In this research, a low cost and low power sensor [9], based on the Pulse Oximetry 8000AA, was used in conjunction with the Nonin OEM III module to acquire data and send it to the processing unit built by Raspberry Pi 3 (see Figure 3).

-The Powerline module
+The powerline module